TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

    The list of extensions developed directly in the core repository changes from time to time: Some extensions are merged into others, some are integrated, others abandoned from core and maintained at a different place.
-   If you want to know why this happened, you can have a look at this `list
+   If you want to know some details, you can have a look at this `list
-   <https://docs.typo3.org/Home/SystemExtensions.html> or search in the `breaking
+   <https://docs.typo3.org/Home/SystemExtensions.html>`_ or search in the `breaking
    changes <https://docs.typo3.org/c/typo3/cms-core/master/en-us/Index.html>`_
    for the extension key (not the package name!).